Phuket Vaccine

 What we offer

-• Childhood vaccinations: We provide all routine childhood vaccinations, following the recommended immunization schedule.
+We provide all routine childhood vaccinations, following the recommended immunization schedule.
 This includes vaccines for diseases such as measles, mumps, rubella (MMR), polio, diphtheria, tetanus, pertussis (whooping cough), and Haemophilus influenzae type b (Hib).

-Who should get vaccinated
+Who should get a Phuket vaccine?

 Everyone should get vaccinated according to the recommended immunization schedule.
 This helps to protect yourself and others from potentially serious diseases.